 Students needing financial help may receive aid through long-term loans, grants, scholarships, and/ or part-time employment.
-All needed assistance may not always be available through one source, but a combination of sources or a "financial aid package" may be achieved to meet the student's need.
+All needed assistance may not always be available through one source, but a financial aid package may be achieved to meet the student's need.

-To receive financial assistance, the student must be a U.S. citizen, have a high school diploma or GED certificate, be admitted to MAC as a regular student, be capable of maintaining satisfactory academic progress, be pursuing a certificate or degree at MAC, and have genuine financial need.
+To receive financial assistance, the student must be a U.S. citizen, have a high school diploma or GED certificate, be admitted to MAC as a regular student, be capable of maintaining satisfactory academic progress, be pursuing a certificate or degree at MAC and have genuine financial need.